 Sofie took a sip of her beer before going on, “Kasi is my suitemate and I figured you two should meet.”

 “We should?”
 Kasumi and Matthew asked at almost the same time.

 Sofie chuckled softly, “Come on, you two are acting like I have some ulterior motive here.”
-In fact I do, but I figure I’d ease them into it.
+In fact, I do, but I figure I’d ease them into it.
 I think the two would be great together.
-If that doesn’t work I think they’d make good friends.
-“What’s wrong in meeting new people?”
+If that doesn’t work, I think they’d make good friends.
+“What’s wrong with meeting new people?”
 She looked up at the nearest HD screen as the volume on each one was turned up.
 “Hey, they’re starting.”

 As Bradley Fulton finished the chief justice extended his hand, “Congratulations Mister President.”